 One of the things I always look forward to whenever I visit my hometown is the early morning walk that leads to this river on a mountain.
 It is a breathtaking retreat from a busy life miles away.
 The silence is beautifully broken by the steady flow of the water which brings about a certain calmness to the mind and readiness to face a new day.

 My daily routine of heading to work has been put on hold for sometime now.
 This has given me the opportunity to re-ignite hobbies of old: reading and writing.
-With more time to spare, I was able to read those pocketbooks gathering dust on the shelf.
-I got to unwrap subscriptions of unopened journals and magazines and read them all.
+With more time to spare, I was able to read those paperbacks gathering dust on the shelf.
+I’ve unwrapped and read subscriptions of unopened journals and magazines.

-Coincidentally, I have had this longing to write about my own culture the moment I realised its slow demise and how much I have actually taken it for granted.
+Coincidentally, I have had this longing to write about my own culture the moment I realized its slow demise and how much I have actually taken it for granted.

 My first attempt to blog about my roots, Hometown Fortress came to fruition.

-I suddenly felt that I wanted to write more about anything and share my opinions from my heart’s point of view.
+As I designed my blog site, I felt that I wanted to write more.
+But about what?
+I knew what I wanted to do; to share my opinions from my heart’s point of view.
 Not only have I discovered that blogging is an avenue for doing such but also a way of knowing the eccentricities and convictions of other people.
 Blogging has indeed widened my writing horizon.

 To blog more: My determination to share my culture in writing has not waned, therefore, a separate site, www.benguetsite.wordpress.com has been created.

 I hope that through this specific site, I will be able to relay the significance of not just knowing but also remembering one’s culture and traditions.
 Hence, passing a priceless heritage to generations still to come.

 You may click on Benguet Blogs in Menu to read about my life as a Kankanaey Igorota.